-As of June 30, 2009, the total accrual for our professional and general liability claims was \$256 million (\$255 million net of expected recoveries from state guaranty funds), of which \$40 million is included in other current liabilities.
+As of September 30, 2009, the total accrual for our professional and general liability claims was \$261 million (\$260 million net of expected recoveries from state guaranty funds), of which \$40 million is included in other current liabilities.
 As of December 31, 2008, the total accrual for our professional and general liability claims was \$272 million (\$271 million net of expected recoveries from state guaranty funds) of which \$42 million is included in other current liabilities.
-As a result of a commercial insurer's liquidation in 2002, we became liable for unpaid claims related to our facilities, some of which remain outstanding as of June 30, 2009.
-The reserve for the estimated future claims payments for these outstanding liabilities is included in the accrual for our professional and general liability claims as of June 30, 2009.
+As a result of a commercial insurer's liquidation in 2002, we became liable for unpaid claims related to our facilities, some of which remain outstanding as of September 30, 2009.
+The reserve for the estimated future claims payments for these outstanding liabilities is included in the accrual for our professional and general liability claims as of September 30, 2009.

 During the second quarter of 2009, based upon a reserve analysis, we recorded a \$23 million reduction to our professional and general liability self-insurance reserves relating to years prior to 2009.
-This favorable change in our estimated future claims payments was partially due to the favorable impact of medical malpractice tort reform experienced in several states in which we operate as well as a decrease in claims related to certain higher risk specialties (such as obstetrical) due to a company-wide patient safety initiative undertaken during the last few years.
+This favorable change in our estimated future claims payments, which was included in our financial results for the ninemonth period ended September 30, 2009, was partially due to the favorable impact of medical malpractice tort reform experienced in several states in which we operate as well as a decrease in claims related to certain higher risk specialties (such as obstetrical) due to a company-wide patient safety initiative undertaken during the last few years.